This recipe is easy and fool proof if you follow the instructions to the letter. In addition to pie, you can use this to make a galette or quiche.

 1 1/4 cups all-purpose flour, plus extra for rolling

 4 tablespoons ice-cold water + more if needed

 - Cut butter into 1/2 inch cubes and place in freezer for a few minutes.

 - Fill a glass measuring cup with cold water and add a few ice cubes.

 - Combine flour and salt in a food processor; pulse to mix.

 - Add butter to flour mix and pulse a few times, until mixture resembles coarse meal, with pea size pieces of butter.
 Add ice water 1 tablespoon at a time, pulsing until mixture begins to clump together.
 If you pinch some of the dough and it holds together, it’s ready.
-If the dough doesn’t hold together, add a little more water and pulse again.
+If the dough doesn’t hold together, add a little more cold water and pulse again.

 - Remove the disk from the refrigerator.
 Scatter a little flour over your work surface.
 Remove the wrapping and place the disk in the middle.
 Scatter a little more flour on top of the disk and roll out with a rolling pin to a 12-inch circle; it should be about 1/8 of an inch thick.
 As you roll out the dough, keep checking to see if the dough is sticking to the surface underneath.
 If necessary, add a few more sprinkles of flour under the dough to keep the dough from sticking.
 Fold the dough in half and carefully place onto a 9-inch pie plate and unfold.
 Gently press the dough down so it lines the bottom and sides of the pie plate.

 - Fold the edge of the dough under itself.
 Flute* the edge using your thumb and forefinger or press with a fork.
 Keep refrigerated until ready to fill and bake.

 *Push your thumb or index finger from one hand in between the thumb and index finger of the opposite, creating a pattern in the edge of the dough.